izzypt/libft/README.md

 Structures (also called structs) are a way to group several related variables into one place.
 Each variable in the structure is known as a member of the structure.

+To define a structure, you must use the struct statement.
+The struct statement defines a new data type, with more than one member.
+The format of the struct statement is as follows:
+###
+    struct [structure tag] {

+     member definition;
+     member definition;
+     ...
+     member definition;
+    } [one or more structure variables];

 ![image](https://user-images.githubusercontent.com/73948790/207426962-ef4da095-968d-4ede-901e-6ea6eb48e126.png)
 ###
     struct address